 Membership in The Symphony Chorus is voluntary.
-We are committed to polished, well-rehearsed performances meeting the very highest of professional standards.
+The Symphony Chorus is committed to polished, well-rehearsed performances meeting the very highest of professional standards.
 The cost of sheet music, vocal workshops, and study aids is defrayed by annual dues assessed each member and payable to the treasurer at the first rehearsal.
 The Symphony pays the salaries of the Choral Director and a rehearsal pianist.
 The Choral Director holds auditions annually for all singers and has the final word about the participation of any chorister.
 All members are expected to re-audition every year to remain in the choir.
 For more information and to sign up for auditions, click here.

-A communication tool for current singers, accompanists, directors, and supporters, these pages comprise the Chorus Handbook, Rules of Operation, and current season schedule, which include information on scores, allowed absences, and rehearsal recordings.
+A communication tool for current singers, accompanists, directors and supporters, these pages comprise the Chorus Handbook, Rules of Operation, and current season schedule, which include information on scores, allowed absences, and rehearsal recordings.
 Each season we will also provide a member roster directory containing contact information for the Choral Director, Chorus Council members, and our rehearsal pianist, as well as a list of all current choristers.